<< ARI Watch

 What do these three statements have in common?

 Well, I suddenly got booted off the TIA forum, ostensibly for not being a subscriber, and didn’t get to give my answer.
-I could still view the forum though, and strange to relate, neither KittyHawk nor Mr. Wakeland went on to play the game.
+Though I couldn’t post I could still view the forum and strange to relate, neither KittyHawk nor Mr. Wakeland went on to play the game.
 Party poopers, don’t you think?

-KittyHawk evades the real issue.
+KittyHawk in her statement evades the essential issue.
 The question is not “whether Roosevelt wanted to get into the war for the right reasons or not” but rather whether he lied and effectively murdered to do it or not.
 KittyHawk says, in effect, “He lied, I don’t care, just so he got the U.S. into the war.”

-So, what do our three statements have in common?
+So, what do the three statements have in common?

 ...
 Well, each in its own way advocates the pragmatic lie, the “noble” lie.